FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 5 – Publish/18-Publishing to learning platform/18-Publishing to learning platform.md

 When the course is ready to be presented to the learners, it needs to be made visible on the learning platform.
 To make the course visible, in the course setting, the "Course visibility" options needs to be set to "Show".

 ### Indexing the course in the EOSC catalogue
-Making the course visible in the EOSC catalogue
+Making the course visible in the EOSC catalogue!!!!

 ## Exercise: Adding content to the course on the learning platform